A Grey Literature Review of AI-Native Applications: Introduction

-\begin{itemize} \item We review 106 studies and identify the defining characteristics and concepual boundaries of AI-native applicaions. \item We synthesize the most emphasized quality attributes and their associated challenges. \item We map the mainstream technology stacks and architectural patterns supporting AI-native applications. \item We propose the first dual-layered engineering blueprint for AI-native applications offering actionable guidelines for practitioners and a foundation for future research. \end{itemize}
+\begin{itemize} \item This study reviews 106 GL sources and identifies the defining characteristics and conceptual boundaries of AI-native applications. \item This study synthesizes the most emphasized quality attributes and their associated challenges. \item This study maps the technical elements supporting the development of AI-native applications. \item This study proposes the first dual-layered engineering blueprint for AI-native applications offering actionable guidelines for practitioners and a foundation for future research. \end{itemize}

 The remainder of this study is organized as follows.
-Section 2 reviews related work.
-Section 3 details the research methodology, including the grey literature search strategy, data selection criteria, and analysis methods.
-Section 4 systematically presents the research findings.
-Section 5 provides an in-depth discussion of the results.
-Section 6 identifies potential threats to the validity of this study.
-Finally, Section 7 concludes the paper and outlines possible directions for future work.
+Section~\ref{sec2} reviews related work.
+Section~\ref{sec3} details the research methodology, including the grey literature search strategy, data selection criteria, and analysis methods.
+Section~\ref{sec4} presents the research findings.
+Section~\ref{sec5} provides an in-depth discussion of the results, and identifies potential threats to the validity of this study.
+Finally, Section~\ref{sec7} concludes the paper and outlines possible directions for future work.

-\section{Related work}
+\section{Related Work}